 \section{Problem Formulation and Challenges}

-Given a person image $\mathcal{I}$, pedestrian attributes recogniton aims at predict a group of attributes $a_i$ to describe the charachteristic of this person from a pre-defined attribute list $\mathcal{A} = \{a_1, a_2, ... , a_L\}$, as shown in Figure \ref{fontImage}.
-This task can be handled from different ways, such as multi-label classification, binary classification, and many algorithms and benchmarks have been proposed.
-However, this task is still challenging due to the large intra-class variations in attribute categories (appearance diversity and appearance ambiguity \cite{deng2014pedestrian}).
-We list challenging factors which may obviously influence the final recognize performance as follows (see Figure \ref{challenges}):
+Given a person image $\mathcal{I}$, pedestrian attribute recognition aims to predict a group of attributes $a_i$ to describe the characteristics of this person from a pre-defined attribute list $\mathcal{A} = \{a_1, a_2, ..., a_L\}$, as shown in Figure~\ref{fontImage}.
+This task can be handled in different ways, such as multi-label classification, and binary classification.
+Also, many algorithms and benchmarks have been proposed.
+However, this task is still challenging due to the large intra-class variations in attribute categories (appearance diversity and appearance ambiguity~\cite{deng2014pedestrian}).
+As shown in Figure~\ref{challenges}, we list challenging factors that may obviously influence the final recognized performance:

-\textbf{Multi-views.} The images taken from different angles by the camera leads to the viewpoint issues for many computer vision tasks.
-Due to the body of human is not rigid, which further make the person attributes recognition more complicated.
+\textbf{Multi-views.} The images taken from different angles by the camera lead to viewpoint issues for many computer vision tasks.
+The body of a human is not rigid, which further makes the person attribute recognition more complicated.

-\textbf{Occlusion.} Part of human body are occluded by other person or things will increase the difficulty of person attributes recognition.
+\textbf{Occlusion.} Part of the human body are occluded by other person or things will increase the difficulty of a person's attribute recognition.
 Because the pixel values introduced by the occluded parts may make the model confused and lead to wrong predictions.

-\textbf{Unbalanced Data Distribution.} Each person have different attributes, hence, the number of attributes are variable which leads to unbalanced data distribution.
-As we all known, existing machine learning algorithms perform bad on these dataset.
+\textbf{Unbalanced Data Distribution.} Each person has different attributes, hence, the number of attributes is variable which leads to unbalanced data distribution.
+It is widely acknowledged that current machine learning algorithms may not perform optimally on these datasets.

-\textbf{Low Resolution.} In practical scenarios, the resolution of images are rather low due to the high-quality cameras are rather expensive.
-Hence, the person attributes recognition need to be done under this environment.
+\textbf{Low Resolution.} In practical scenarios, the resolution of images is rather low due to the high-quality cameras being rather expensive.
+Hence, the person's attribute recognition needs to be done in this environment.

 \textbf{Illumination.} The images may taken from any time in 24 hours.
-Hence, the light condition may different in different time.
-The shadow maybe also taken in the person images and the images taken from night time maybe totally ineffective.
+Hence, the light condition may be different at different times.
+The shadow may also taken in the person's images and the images taken from nighttime may be totally ineffective.

-\textbf{Blur.} When person is moving, the images taken by the camera may blur.
-How to recognize person attributes correctly under this situation is a very challenging task.
+\textbf{Blur.} When a person is moving, the images taken by the camera may blur.
+How to recognize a person's attributes correctly in this situation is a very challenging task.